Additional Campus Services

 Your Ambrose ID Card can be obtained at Reception/Campus Services after you have paid your semester fees.
 The Ambrose ID Card is proof that you are a student at Ambrose and is your ticket to student discounts!
 It's your Security Card, giving ALL students access to campus from 7 am - 11 pm, and giving Residence students access to Residence 24/7.
-As well, your ID Card can be loaded with money at Finance (minimum $10 per transaction) for Food Services, Printing/Photocopying and Laundry.
+As well, your ID Card can be loaded with money at Finance (minimum $10 per transaction) for Food Services and Printing/Photocopying.
 Replacement Ambrose ID Cards can be obtained at Campus Services/Reception for $20 (pay at Finance).

 Scan to Email

 A photocopier in the library is available for student use with the capabilities to scan and email documents at no cost to students.

-The photocopiers in the Upper Link and the Library are available for students’ printing needs.
+The photocopier in the Library isavailable for students’ printing needs.
 Students may place funds on their Ambrose ID Card at Finance.
 A minimum $10 deposit per transaction is required.
 Printing charges will automatically be deducted from the deposited amount.
 Students will not be able to print if the balance on their account is insufficient to cover the print job.
 Refunds will not be given for pages printed by mistake.